 In addition to these research facilities, you'll have opportunities in clinical and biomedical summer research programs both on campus and at a growing number of corporate and non-profit facilities.

-Our online ABSN programs in Indianapolis and Nashville operate at satellite locations.
+Our online ABSN programs in Indianapolis, Nashville, and Oklahoma City operate at satellite locations.
 These ABSN learning sites are where you'll complete your skills and simulation lab work and take proctored exams.
 For information, explore our online ABSN program.

 Nursing and medical students at Marian University have access to an online medical library that includes 1,000 biomedical journals, hundreds of e-books, and dozens of specialty databases.
 A medical librarian is available to help you find what you need.
 The university's main library includes hard-copy and digital journals and biomedical publications.